TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0G3507/bsl/secondary_bsl_i2c/README.md

 ## Example Summary

 Secondary Bootloader supports programming / verifying data in the memory, with same BSL protocol format as Primary BSL (ROM BSL) in the device.
 It can be invoked in the same way as the ROM BSL.

+It supports the following major functions
+- Program data
-- Init
+- Flash memory erase
-- Receive
+- Readback data
-- Send
+- CRC verification
-- Deinit
+- Start Application

 It uses I2C interface to communicate with the Host

-Once this plugin image is loaded, ROM I2C interface will become inactive.
-To revert the device to use ROM I2C use SWD_Factory_Reset.

-For more details refer to BSL User Guide.

 This example takes care of secondary Bootloader implementation as well as the registration of it.
- Hence once this image is loaded to the device, the primary Bootloader in the device can’t be used.
+Hence once this image is loaded to the device, the primary Bootloader in the device can't be used.
 Only the secondary Bootloader will be active.
 To revert the device to use primary Bootloader SWD_Factory_Reset command has to be used.

+For more details refer to BSL User Guide.

-This example can be used to customize the I2C interface implementation.
+This example can be used to create custom Bootloader.

 NOTE:
-While creating Custom Bootloader make sure that, Flash region in which the custom Bootloader resides is Static write protected in the BCR configuration.
+1. While creating Custom Bootloader make sure that, Flash region in which the custom Bootloader resides is Static write protected in the BCR configuration.
 Otherwise there are chances for device to get locked during the Bootloading process.
+2. The default password is given as all '0xFFFFFFFF'.
+It can be changed in secondary_bsl.c
+3. The values of the defines BSL_SRAM_BUF_START_ADDR, BSL_STACK_SIZE has to be changed according to the SRAM usage.

 NOTE:
 This BSL example uses a provided ti_msp_dl_config.h file that is not generated